 Return processing, quality check, and restocking

-The FedEx Fulfillment platform combines inventory management, processing, distribution, transportation, logistics, reverse logistics, and order information—allowing sellers to monitor every mission-critical piece of the fulfillment process.
+The FedEx Fulfillment online platform combines inventory management, processing, distribution, transportation, logistics, reverse logistics, and order information.
+This allows sellers to monitor every mission-critical piece of the fulfillment process.

 As a part of logistics giant FedEx, the company can provide detailed shipment tracking insight with advanced capabilities through its dashboard.
 It also comes with sophisticated reporting features, enabling analytics that go beyond standard stock-level management.

-FedEx Fulfillment uses its parent’s robust Billing Online platform.
+FedEx Fulfillment uses its parent company’s robust Billing Online platform.
 By logging in on the FedEx portal, clients can access a comprehensive and highly customizable overview of their account activity.

-This includes archived invoices as well as recent bills, which can be exported or sent to other users registered on the platform.
+This includes archived invoices and recent bills, which can be exported or sent to other users registered on the platform.
 The primary account holder can receive, review, pay, and dispute invoices from the secure portal.

 Charges can be grouped by time range to get a customized snapshot of your fulfillment expenses.
 As another option, shipping costs can be itemized to show detailed factors for each shipment—including sender information, recipient information, shipment details, duty/tax costs, charge details, reference information, and proof of delivery.